 - Let the jaggery dissolve completely.This will take 2-3 hours.

-- In a bowl,first mix wheat flour and 4 tbsp desi ghee.
+- In a bowl,first mix wheat flour and 4 tablespoon desi ghee.

 - Mix it until it starts coming together,add more ghee if required.